-Grand Seiko’s commemorative watches, launched in 2020, have dials in Grand Seiko’s signature blue color but each one exemplifies a very different aspect of the wide range of expertise and craftsmanship that have gone into the first 60 years of Grand Seiko’s story.
+The range of Grand Seiko commemorative watches, launched in 2020, have dials in Grand Seiko’s signature blue colour, but each one exemplifies a very different aspect of the wide range of expertise and craftsmanship that have gone into the first 60 years of Grand Seiko’s story.

 Paying homage to the famous 44GS from 1967, whose design became the Grand Seiko visual signature is the Hi-Beat 36000 Limited Edition [SBGH281].
-In honour of the 60th anniversary, the Grand Seiko logo is in gold and the seconds hand is in a vivid red, colors that, together, symbolise a sunrise and of course a new dawn.
+In honour of the 60th anniversary, the Grand Seiko logo is in gold and the seconds hand is in a vivid red; colours that, together, symbolise a sunrise and of course a new dawn.

 Model – SBGP007

 The quartz limited edition [SBGP007] gets to showcase a new quartz movement in the form of the Calibre 9F85.
 The dial has a unique marking with a 2020 pattern, a modern case design and a thin bezel, all offset with a vivid red seconds hands.

 Another commemorative watch to have the new quartz calibre is the Sports Collection quartz limited edition [SBGP015] featuring a ceramic bezel that is almost impervious to scratches.
 The Grand Seiko blue dial is offset with LumiBrite markers and hour and minute hands.